 The second – SaGa: Scarlet Grace – was the long-awaited newest entry in the company’s non-traditional series of JRPG’s.
 Both it and World of Final Fantasy featured a number of performance issues on the handheld relating to load times and performance, but SaGa sold slightly better opening to 64k in Japan and 88k by the end of the year.
 Sadly, no western release is scheduled to further recoup sales and it seems unlikely without a port to another console at this point, which would likely cause issues with bringing the Vita version across too given the company’s previous track record.

-Sadly, 2016 seemed to just be an exceptionally impressive year for the company on Vita and normal service appears to be resumed going forward in 2017 – a handheld of titles including one bigger one, but overall a fairly quiet showing.
-Their ‘bigger’ title is the latest Itadaki Street, a board game featuring characters from Dragon Quest and Final Fantasy that remains moderately popular in Japan, but very rarely manages to find its way west.
+Sadly, 2016 seemed to just be an exceptionally impressive year for the company on Vita and normal service appears to be resumed going forward in 2017 – a handful of titles from a range of budgets, but overall a fairly quiet showing.
+Their ‘bigger’ title is the latest Itadaki Street, a board game featuring characters from Dragon Quest and Final Fantasy that remains moderately popular in Japan, but very rarely manages to find its way west due to the niche appeal.

 If you compare their PSP output to what they released on Vita, it’s a night-and-day difference with how Square-Enix treated each handheld – one received a variety of software in terms of both big exclusive titles as well as smaller remakes and ports; while the other received a decent amount of what was available at the time but very little that was truly significant.